ds5110/git-intro/conda.md

   * Jake VanderPlas, the author of [Python Data Science Handbook, 2nd Ed (2022)](https://github.com/jakevdp/PythonDataScienceHandbook/) -- github.com
   * Wes McKinney lead developer of Pandas and author or [Python for Data Analysis, 3rd Ed (2022)](https://wesmckinney.com)
 * And then there's pip!
-  * Jake VanderPlas talks about pip & conda in an old (2016) but still interesting/relevant blog post:
+  * Jake VanderPlas talks about pip & conda in an old (2016) but still interesting and relevant blog post:
   [Conda myths and misconceptions](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/)
 * Avoid pip if you can.
-And if you can't, thenl at least be careful about it.
+And if you can't, then at least be careful about it.
   * See: [Using pip in an environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#using-pip-in-an-environment) -- conda.io
   * The link has best practices for using conda and pip